oliprev/OP_COMP3000/README.md

 - **Dynamic Content Creation** - leverages Google Gemini through API calls
 - **Lessons** - using the CyBOK (Cybersecurity Body of Knowledge) curriculum and adhering to Bloom's Taxonomy Model, lessons are generated based on the section name, subtopic name, and topic name - with the option for quizzes whenever the user decides they want to test their knowledge
+- **Progress Storage** - lesson progress is stored in the database, so you can see what sections you have completed, and which you have not
 - **Phishing Email Simulations** - users can have emails generated with artificial intelligence, of which they will need to decide whether they are phishing emails or legitimate emails - increases recognition through being able to spot key signs
 - **Chatbot Interface** - users can interact with a chatbot that uses Gemini to provide a chatbot exclusively limited to cybersecurity - I used NLP to train a classifier that deduces relevance
 - **Full-Stack MERN Architecture** - a fully integrated solution using MongoDB, Express.JS, React, and Node.js to ensure seamless communication across/between the stack